liamzdenek/ferment-ai/memory-bank/productContext.md

 4. **Reliability**: The system should handle errors gracefully and provide clear feedback.

 5. **Flexibility**: Support for various use cases and deployment scenarios.

+6. **Maintainability**: The system should be easy to maintain, with clear separation of concerns and modular components.

 ### For End Users